Home » Can We Teach All Children to Read and Spell?

 ”What we do have is a lot of data showing that literacy instruction improves the literacy skills of the kids who receive that instruction in preschool and kindergarten, and another body of research showing that early literacy skills predict later reading and academic achievement (and, of course, there is another literature showing the connections between academic success and later economic success).”

 ”Endless, unstructured play until they are 7 will not enable children to magically develop a readiness to read or write (these are biologically secondary).
 This kind of thinking, albeit loving, disadvantages the disadvantaged the most.”
+(Quirky Teacher.
+Blog)

 Many parents have successfully taught children much younger than five to read using a direct and systematic phonics programme.
 If you are uncertain about how well the schools in your area teach early reading and spelling, then this isn’t ‘hot housing’ but a wise precaution.
 Intellectually able children may also benefit from an earlier start and enjoy the experience.
 Chartered psychologist Professor Joan Freeman writes, ”In my practice, I see several children a week who can read, write and make excellent conversation, and who are well under school age, some as young as 2.
 No parent or teacher can make a child do this if they are not capable.
 The children are otherwise normal, happy and keen to learn.
 The numbers of them that I can see could doubtless be multiplied by many hundreds around the country.
 The proposed prohibitions by the anti-early-literacy group to stop enthusiastic children from getting the basics of literacy at nursery would be a cruel blow to their lively searching minds.”
-(Guardian. letters.
+(The Guardian.
+Letters.
 25/07/08)

 Teaching reading pre-school